 During several of my summer vacations from the University I served as a volunteer camp nurse for the Edgar Cayce children’s camp in Western Virginia.
 During these experiences I expanded my knowledge and practice in the use of the Edgar Cayce holistic alternative treatments both with clients and in my own life.

 Since retirement I have continued in leadership positions with the homeless populations and organizations and with nursing and public health organizations.
-I have also continued writing and lecturing for students and the public and three years ago was invited to teach public health nursing at the University of Applied Sciences in Frankfurt, Germany.
+I have also continued writing and lecturing for students and the public and in 2003 was invited to teach public health nursing at the University of Applied Sciences in Frankfurt, Germany.
 My continued commitment to being of service to others is an important part of my holistic approach to healthy aging and the results demonstrated in my life show the value of holism.